marcusrossel/mwe/README.md

-Checkout the repository's branches for MWEs.
+Check out the repository's branches for MWEs.